List of Days of Our Lives characters introduced in the 1970s: Janice Barnes

 Janice Barnes is a fictional character on the NBC daytime soap opera, Days of Our Lives.
 The role was originated by future The Waltons actress Martha Nix on December 12, 1975, and departed the role on December 7, 1978.
 Nine years later the role was recast with Elizabeth Storm first airing on September 21, 1987, and departing on March 14, 1988.

 Introduced as the foster daughter of Mickey and Maggie Horton (John Clarke and Suzanne Rogers).
 In May 1978, Janice's biological mother Joanna (Corinne Michaels) returned to Salem and secretly began seeing Janice without Mickey and Maggie's knowledge.
 Joanna kidnapped Janice during an unplanned trip to Disneyland.
 When the two were later found, Joanna stayed in Salem to stay closer to her daughter, driving Maggie to drink, thus beginning Maggie's long struggle with alcoholism.
 Due to Maggie's struggle, Joanna was later granted custody of Janice and the two later depart Salem.
-In September 1987, Janice returned to town when Maggie was recovering through a recurrent of Myasthenia Gravis.
+In September 1987, Janice returned to town when Maggie was recovering through a recurrence of Myasthenia Gravis.
 Janice stayed in town and took a job at Salem University Hospital where she had romances with both Bill Horton (Christopher Stone) and Mike Horton (Michael T. Weiss).
 She was murdered in 1988 by the Riverfront Knifer, making her his second victim.